cchliu/SDN-Defense/README.md

   ```
    PulledPork v0.7.3 - Making signature updates great again!
   ```
-The ruleset I am using (you need to remove the tarballs stored at /tmp in order to re-generate snort.rules file):
+The ruleset I am using (you need to remove the tarballs stored at /tmp in order to re-generate the snort.rules file):
 ```
 Rule Stats...
 	New:-------31991